-3.5.1 On or before the Effective Date, each of the Parties making up the Contractor (other than the National Company) will provide to the State, guarantee acceptable to the Ministry, either (i) an Affiliate Company guarantee in the form stipulated in Annex D from an Affiliate Company or (ii) an irrevocable standby letter of credit from a first-class international financial institution in up to the amount of five million Dollars (\$5MM), which corresponds to the minimum expenditure obligations of the Contractor under this Contract for the First Exploration Sub-Period, and which will remain valid until the Contractor has complied with this obligation of minimum expenditures.
+3.5.1 On or before the Effective Date, each of the Parties making up the Contractor (other than the National Company) will provide to the State a guarantee in the form stipulated in Annex D from an Affiliate Company in up to the amount of one million Dollars (\$1MM), which corresponds to the minimum expenditure obligations of the Contractor under this Contract for the First Exploration Sub-Period, and which will remain valid until the Contractor has complied with this obligation of minimum expenditures.
 In any case, the amount of the guarantee will be reduced as a function of sums expended that are related to the work obligations carried out to the degree that they are complete.
-If the Parties that make up the

-Contractor (except the National Company) do not provide the Ministry with the guarantees demanded by the date established under this Article 3.5.1, this Contract will be considered null and void, if the Contractor does not succeed in remediating the noncompliance within thirty (30) days of being notified of it.
+If the Parties that make up the Contractor (except the National Company) do not provide the Ministry with the guarantee by the date established under this Article 3.5.1, this Contract will be considered null and void, if the Contractor does not succeed in remediating the noncompliance within thirty (30) days of being notified of it.

-3.5.2 Thirty (30) days before initiating drilling of the Exploratory Well demandable in the Second Exploration Sub-Period, the Contractor will provide the State, a guarantee acceptable to the Ministry either (i) an Affiliate Company guarantee in the form stipulated in Annex D from an Affiliate Company; or (ii) an irrevocable standby letter of credit from a first-class international financial institution up to the amount of twenty five million Dollars (\$25MM), which corresponds to the minimum expenditure obligations of the Contractor under this Contract for the Second Exploration Sub-Period, and which will remain valid until the Contractor has complied with this obligation of minimum expenditures.

-3.6.1 Participation Interest of the National Company
+3.5.2 Thirty (30) days before initiating drilling of the Exploration Well demandable in the Second Exploration Sub-Period, the Contractor (other than the National Company) will provide the State a guarantee in the form stipulated in Annex D from an Affiliate Company in an amount up to the amount of fifteen million Dollars (\$15MM), which corresponds to fifty percent (50%) of the minimum expenditure obligations of the Contractor under this Contract for the Second Exploration Sub-Period, and which will remain valid until the Contractor has complied with this obligation of minimum expenditures.
+In any case, the amount of the guarantee will be reduced as a function of sums expended that are related to the work obligations carried out to the degree that they are completed.
+If the Parties that make up the Contractor (except the National Company) do not provide the Ministry with the guarantee by the date established under this Article 3.5.2, this Contract will be considered null and void, if the Contractor does not succeed in remediating the noncompliance within thirty (30) days of being notified of it.

-For purposes of Article 3.5, any expenditure of the Paying Parties under Article 8.2 will not be considered an expenditure for the purpose of satisfying the minimum expenditure requirements established in this Article.